Voting & Elections

 Report work-related incidents promptly to your Information Security Officer (ISO).
-Refer to the Security Incident Questionnaire for more information on what to report.
 To find out who your ISO is, contact your agency’s Chief Information Office or email our ISO and we will try to assist.

 Cyber attacks on New Mexico businesses continue to be persistent problem.
 Each company will have their own security reporting procedure, but below are links that may assist.